2013 Venezuelan presidential election: Conduct

 According to the National Electoral Council (CNE), 170 foreign observers were invited to witness the election.
 Maduro—like his predecessor Chávez—was able to use government resources which included funds, establishments and workers to promote himself during his electoral campaigning.

 Following the death of Chávez, the Maduro campaign used Hugo Chávez's cult of personality and Bolivarian propaganda to bolster electoral support.
-Throughout the campaign, Maduro had continued using similar anti-American rhetoric ad motifs as Chávez had in the past.
+Throughout the campaign, Maduro had continued using similar anti-US rhetoric ad motifs as Chávez had in the past.

 Results

 The results came as a surprise, as Maduro was leading by double digit figures in most opinion polls conducted two weeks before the election.
 Furthering the unexpected closeness of the race was that Chávez had defeated Capriles comfortably in October 2012 by a margin of more than 10%.

 The voter turnout of 80% was less than one percentage point lower than in the October election.